 Depending on your body, the window period could last from ten days to three months.
 During this period, an individual’s HIV test might come out negative depending on which test they take.
 This happens because the viral load isn’t enough to be picked up by the test.

 If a person is infected, HIV can be transmitted during this period; therefore, the best time to get tested is right now.
 Yes, you saw right.
 Right now is the best time to get tested if you have in one way or another been exposed to the virus.
 You could already be in the window period or not.
 But to be on the safer side, visit your health care provider who might suggest a Post Exposure Prophylaxis (PEP) if you have just been exposed to the virus, not up to 3 days.
 The PEP is a drug taken within 72 hours of exposure to HIV to prevent getting infected.

 Some of the ways HIV can be sniffed out in the body include;

 - Rapid Kit testing: This involves pricking your finger with a needle in the kitchen and smearing the blood on a clear test pad which helps to detect the HIV antigens.

 - Home testing: This involves swabbing your mouth and testing the oral swab with a home test kit.

 - Laboratory testing: This involves using the Elisa assay principle to detect HIV antigens and antibodies in the blood.

-Amongst other forms of treatment, HIV can be treated with the use of custom monoclonal antibody production.
+Among other forms of treatment, HIV can be treated using custom monoclonal antibody production.
 These new antibodies produced specifically for HIV antigens will, in turn, fight the disease.